ThameeraHettiwatta/Green_house/README.md

 A user can add and an existing green house(sensors and actuators) to the management interface and monitor throught the dashboard provided.
 The user can also chat with a supervisor throught the chat platform.

-The below video illustrates all the features in the green hous managment interface
+The below video illustrates all the features in the green house management interface

 ## Make sure to refactor the below code line as required;